Legendrian barriers in prequantization bundles: Negative symplectization of prequantization bundles.

 is symplectic on $\{R<\frac 1\ell\}$.
 This subset of $\cl$ is the symplectic disc bundle over $(N,\tau)$ associated to $\cl$:

 The $1$-form

 defined on the complement of the zero section $N_0:=0_\cl$, is a Liouville form for $\om_0$ with radial Liouville vector field

 One main feature of these symplectic disc bundles is that they provide explicit local models for some symplectic divisors: \begin{proposition} Let $(M,\om)$ be a symplectic manifold and $\Sigma\subset M$ a smooth symplectic divisor.
-If $[\Sigma]=\pd(\ell [\om])$, or if the latter condition holds locally, in the sense that the symplectic normal bundle to $\Sigma$ has first Chern class $\ell[\om_{|\Sigma}]$, then $\op(\Sigma,M)$ can be symplectically identified with
+If $[\Sigma]=\pd(\ell [\om])$, or more generally if the symplectic normal bundle to $\Sigma$ has first Chern class $\ell[\om_{|\Sigma}]$, then $\op(\Sigma,M)$ can be symplectically identified with

 for some $\eps\ll 1$. \end{proposition}